Tobot: Plot

-Tobot magma Cerberus, Blizzard dragon, astral Phoenix, and Maximus V become one, vow to protect the universe, and fight hades raven.
-Can Magma Cerberus, Blizzard dragon, Astral Phoenix, and Maximus V be able to keep the peace in the universe?

 Production

 Young Toys came up with the idea of developing an animated series and related toys during the early 2000s.
 While Transformers and Power Rangers are popular among older elementary school children, Young Toys decided to market Tobot to younger primary school children and kindergarteners.
 Rather than obtain licenses from animation studios after production, Young Toys did the opposite by developing the animated series and characters from scratch before producing the toys.

 Marketing

 Between August and October 2014, Young Toys sold the licenses for the Tobot toys and characters to Southeast Asian nations.
 The series was made available in some Middle Eastern countries in January 2015.

 In December 2014, Young Toys erected an eight-meter, three ton statue of Deltatron at the Sky Park outside Seoul's Lotte Mall Gimpo International Airport shopping complex to commemorate the fifth anniversary of Tobot.
 The statue was on display until 2019.